mrizkyy46/SimpleClientRestAPI/README.md

 # How to Install
 - composer require guzzlehttp/guzzle:^7.0
-- run with your favourite web server apache/nginx
+- run with your favourite web server Apache / Nginx